 Karma is the force that causes us to be born even if we do not want to be born and causes us to die even if we do not want to die.
 However it is important to understand that in the cycle of birth and death it is not “we” who are being born again and again, but rather it is our karma.
 Buddhist practices places great emphasis on doing good deeds because the good that we do today will form the foundation for future lives.
 The right way to understand karma is not to think about what we are going to “get out of” our actions, but rather to pay attention to what we [are] doing right now, and what the effects of our actions will be.

 Now this ‘consciousness’ I was referring to earlier with “Doctor Who” is part of the fifth aggregate in Buddhism.
-In Buddhism, “you” are made up of “the five Aggregates”.
-These aggregates are impermanent, and don’t last (and in-fact, “change”).
+In Buddhism, “you” are made up of “the five Aggregates“.
+These aggregates are impermanent and don’t last (and in fact, “change”).
 They are:

 - Mental Formation

-All of these are connected to each other, and make you what you are.
-However the fifth one, consciousness, takes a special meaning as it relates to rebirth (and is considered the core of rebirth in Mahayana).
+All of these are connected to each other and make you what you are.
+However, the fifth one, consciousness, takes a special meaning as it relates to rebirth (and is considered the core of rebirth in Mahayana).
 Once again according to Walpola Rahula:

 According to Mahayana Buddhist philosophy the Aggregate of Consciousness has three aspects: citta, manas and vijnana, and the Alaya-vijnana (popularly translated as ‘Store-Consciousness’) finds its place in this Aggregate.

-For most in the Theravada tradition, Alayavijnana is treated as purely as Mahayana invention (specifically the Yogacara or Vijnanavada School), and not what the Buddha taught.
+For most in the Theravada tradition, Alayavijnana is treated as purely as a Mahayana invention (specifically the Yogacara or Vijnanavada School), and not what the Buddha taught.
 It should be noted, however, that eight years after Dr. Rahula (A Theravada scholar and monk) wrote the popular book “What the Buddha Taught” (and the verbiage above), he wrote an essay on Alayavijnana (Middle Way , London, August 1967 – click here to view [PDF-9mb]) where he said at the end: